 Screen massage clients to protect you and your practice from potentially dangerous situations.
-The whole point of screening your clients is to prevent clients that you do not want from entering your practice.
-It is a delicate dance though.
-Most of the clients you will be screening are well-meaning.
-Here are suggestions for how to screen massage clients in a way that is professional and welcoming to your well-meaning clients, but a clear boundary and deterrent to sexual solicitors.
+The purpose of screening your clients is to prevent unwanted clients from entering your practice.
+It is a delicate dance, however, because most of the clients you will be screening are well-meaning.
+Here are suggestions for how to screen massage clients in a way that is professional and welcoming to your well-meaning clients, but in way that acts as a clear boundary and deterrent to sexual solicitors.

-Why are they coming to get a massage?
+- Why are you coming to get a massage?

-Why did they choose your massage business in particular?
+- Why did you choose this massage business in particular?

-What has been their experience with massage therapy in the past?
+- What has been your eexperience with massage therapy in the past?

 Make sure you screen massage clients on the phone or video chat.
 If a client will not talk to you on the phone and only wants to message, that is a red flag in itself.
 Even if a client is a referral, still make a point to speak to them before scheduling them.
-I had a client once who’s mom scheduled the appointment for him and he was inappropriate.
-You never know…
+I once had a client whose mom scheduled the appointment for him and he was inappropriate.
+You never know . . .

 Coupled with your screening process, you can deter a sexual solicitor by putting up a few barriers to scheduling with you.
-You will attract serious, invested clients by implementing these steps to become your client.
-So, you will be booking dedicated clients, and deterring all the rest.
+By implementing these steps that must be taken to become your client, you will attract serious, invested clients and deter all the rest.

 - Have new clients pay in advance with a credit card.
 If a client is looking for a happy ending, they are not going to want to give their personal information in case the police get involved.
 They will do their best to keep their identity anonymous.